125+ web files in a constantly

 Warwick Parish

-(once Bermudiana Beach Club, between Surf Side and Marley Beach),
+(once Bermudiana Beach Club, between Surf Side and Marley Beach), private

-formerly private now public to residents in and near the Bermuda
+and public to residents in and near the Bermuda

 Government/Bermuda Housing Corporation-built condominiums and planned